 FEBRUARY 24-25, 2022

-The annual National Character and Leadership Symposium (NCLS) will be a hybrid event held at the U.S. Air Force Academy’s flagship event on character and leadership.
-It brings together distinguished scholars, military leaders, corporate executives and world-class athletes to motivate and equip participants for honorable living and effective leadership.
-The next symposium will take place on February 24-25, 2022.
+The 2022 National Character and Leadership Symposium (NCLS) will be a hybrid event held at the U.S. Air Force Academy on February 24-25, 2022.
 The symposium will offer a combination of in-person and virtual sessions.
-This year’s theme is Ethics and Respect for Human Dignity.
-We will focus on helping leaders of character comprehend moral knowledge and ethical alternatives, respect the dignity of all persons they encounter, and use ethical judgement in moral decision making.
+This year’s theme is Ethics and Respect for Human Dignity which will focus on helping leaders of character comprehend moral knowledge and ethical alternatives, respect the dignity of all persons they encounter, and use ethical judgement in moral decision making.
 Our speakers will share their own experience with the character and leadership implications of making ethical decisions, overcoming bias, and promoting inclusivity, among other important topics.

 Deadlines and Fees

 |October 4, 2021||Registration opens for Visiting Students and Faculty|

 |December 6, 2021||Registration closes for Visiting Students and Faculty|